PuruVJ/neodrag/README.md

 # Options

 There's tons of options available for this package.
-All of them are already documented within the code itself, so you'd never have to leave the code editor.
+All of them are already documented within the code itself, so you'll never have to leave the code editor.

 ## axis